-Policy T3.
+Policy T2.
 Sustainable transport

-Development will be permitted where:
+Subject to the scale of proposals, development will be supported where:

-- The site or proposal is well served by public transport, walking and cycling routes or has deliverable potential to be (and this can be secured for future implementation); - The movement hierarchy of the proposal maximises opportunities within and adjoining the development to prioritise non-car based modes of transport, including walking, cycling and public transport; - Where the scale of development allows, public transport routes should be incorporated into or enhanced to provide accessible bus stop infrastructure within 400m walking distance of dwellings or employment uses; - Connections are made to cycle and walking routes beyond the site wherever possible.
+• The site or proposal is well served by public transport, walking and cycling routes or has deliverable potential to be (and this can be secured for future implementation);

+• The movement hierarchy of the proposal maximises opportunities within and adjoining the development to prioritise non-car based modes of transport, including walking, cycling and public transport;

+• Where the scale of development allows, public transport routes should be incorporated into or enhanced to provide accessible bus stop infrastructure within 400m walking distance of dwellings or employment uses;

-The Green Infrastructure Strategy shows potential and existing strategic and important cycle and walking routes for Truro and Kenwyn.
+• Connections are made to cycle and walking routes beyond the site wherever possible Including the Truro Loops where appropriate). • The Green Infrastructure Strategy shows potential and existing strategic and important cycle and walking routes for Truro and Kenwyn.